About

 • Travelled for a month wandering around Madagascar, spending Christmas Eve blissfully hungry in a forest surrounded by lemurs, and preparing myself for a similar solitary New Year’s Eve, found myself in another world on the wild east coast dancing the night away.

-• Experienced the insights of ayuahuasca in the Amazon jungle of Peru.
+• Experienced the insights of ayuahuasca in the Amazon jungle of Peru (and closer to home).

 • Enjoyed a regularly two-hour walk to work through the beautiful forests of the English Lake District (and two hours back, in the 1am darkness), only to be fired without warning for cleaning dishes too slowly.